xmarduel/pmf_doc/README.md

 complete control over the generated classes.
 Finally, a framework is furnished, which is completely user model agnostic.
 The framework implements a super class where the basic functionalities of the generated classes are implemented.
-The <strong>PMFed</strong> application simply relies on this framework (and the generated classes), and thus allows the tree-formular editor to work out of the box for any model.
+The <strong>PMFed</strong> application simply relies on this framework (and the generated classes), and thus allows the tree-formular editor to work out of the box for <strong>any model</strong>.
 The framework furnishes also a treeview, a formular view and a logger view (with document validation) for the <strong>PMFed</strong> application.</p>

-<p>Because the user will certainly want it, great care has be done so that the user can <strong>customize</strong> the
+<p>Because the user will certainly want it, great care has be done so that the user can <strong>customize</strong>
-<strong>tree-formular application</strong> to fit its own needs:</p>
+the <strong>tree-formular application</strong> to fit its own needs:</p>
 <ul>
   <li>formulars are easily custumizable</li>
   <li>tree view is easily customizable</li>